nickbild/game_clone/README.md

 # Neural Pong

-*More details coming soon...*

-![](https://raw.githubusercontent.com/nickbild/game_clone/refs/heads/main/media/logo.jpg)

 I have cloned Pong with a neural network.
 The neural network is not playing Pong, it ***is*** Pong, and you play it.

+![](https://raw.githubusercontent.com/nickbild/game_clone/refs/heads/main/media/logo.jpg)

 <p align="center">
     <img src="https://raw.githubusercontent.com/nickbild/game_clone/refs/heads/main/media/playing.gif">